 The treatment of non-specific fatigue is one of the most common complaints that presents to naturopathic physicians.
-The successful treatment follows a correct diagnosis either through a thorough history and exam or with the help of additional laboratory studies.
+The successful treatment, in my experience, follows a correct diagnosis by means of a thorough history, physical exam and with the help of additional laboratory studies as indicated.

-Fatigue is not normal; feeling unwell is not normal it is the start to ill health!
+Fatigue is not normal; feeling unwell is not normal.
+In my opinion, it is the start to ill health.

 To take an example, cortisol and melatonin are two hormones in the body which have a daily rhythm to their secretion.
-In other words, it isn't the total daily amount that is important for these two hormones, it is when they peak and decline during the day.
+In other words, it isn't always the total daily amount that is most important for these two hormones (although this may be a factor), it is when they peak and decline during the day.

 Cortisol is the body's anti-stress hormone, and it is produced by the adrenal glands.
-It rises in the morning to help the body adapt to the stress of waking up with healthy adrenal glands, you should feel refreshed on waking!
-It then declines steadily before another rise (only about 50% of the first peak) in the mid-afternoon this prevents the mid-afternoon slump in energy that many people experience.
+It rises in the morning to help the body adapt to the stress of waking up.
+With healthy adrenal glands, in my opinion, you should feel refreshed on waking.
+Cortisol then declines steadily before another rise (only about 50% of the first peak) in the mid-afternoon.
+This may prevent the mid-afternoon slump in energy that many people experience.

-In response to chronic stress, the rhythm of cortisol secretion is thrown off.
+In response to chronic stress, in my experience, the rhythm of cortisol secretion may be thrown off.
 The net effect may lead to a reversal in secretion patterns, with low levels in the morning and high levels in the night.
-With this pattern, you feel tired on waking, somewhat better throughout the day (but not nearly 100%) and then you have difficulty sleeping or wake a few hours after falling asleep.
-These are signs of your adrenal glands being too stressed and unable to keep you feeling good, energetic, and healthy.
+With this pattern, you may feel tired on waking, somewhat better throughout the day (but not nearly 100%) and then you have difficulty sleeping or wake a few hours after falling asleep.
+In my opinion, these may be signs that your adrenal glands being too stressed and unable to keep you feeling good, energetic, and healthy.

 -important organs such as the liver, adrenal glands, and the gastrointestinal system can rest and then function at optimal capacity